-D. "Shy Bladder" Procedure

-- 1. When a donor initially produces an inadequate amount of urine, the monitor must take the following steps: - a.
+- 14. The monitor will take possession of the sealed specimen bag and ensure that it is delivered to the NJ State Medical Examiner Toxicology Laboratory in a timely manner (See Section V. Submission of Specimens to the Laboratory below). - D. "Shy Bladder" Procedure - 1.
+When a donor initially produces an inadequate amount of urine, the monitor must take the following steps: - a.
 Advise the donor to remain on the premises and under the supervision of the test monitor until the monitor is satisfied that the donor cannot produce a specimen. - b.
 While the donor is under supervision, allow the donor to drink up to 40 ounces of fluids distributed reasonably over a period of up to three hours in an attempt to induce the production of a specimen. - c.
 Under no circumstances, should multiple voids be combined to produce an adequate sample volume. - 2.
-If the donor remains unable to provide a specimen after a reasonable period of time, the monitor may have the donor examined by a doctor to determine whether the inability to produce a specimen was the result of a medical or physical infirmity or constituted a refusal to cooperate with the drug testing process.

-E. Second Specimen

-1. A donor whose specimen tested positive may only challenge the positive test result by having the second specimen independently tested.
-The first specimen will not be retested.

-- 2. The second specimen will be maintained at the State Toxicology Laboratory for 60 days following the receipt of a positive drug test result from the laboratory by the submitting agency. - 3.
-The second specimen will be released by the NJSTL under the following circumstances: - a.
-The agency is notified by the State Toxicology Laboratory that the first specimen tested positive for a controlled substance; - b.
+If the donor remains unable to provide a specimen after a reasonable period of time, the monitor may have the donor examined by a doctor to determine whether the inability to produce a specimen was the result of a medical or physical infirmity or constituted a refusal to cooperate with the drug testing process. - E. Split Specimen - 1.
+A donor whose specimen tested positive may only challenge the positive test result by having the split specimen independently tested by an accredited laboratory.
+The first specimen will not be retested. - The split specimen will be maintained at the Laboratory for a minimum of one (1) year following the receipt of a positive drug test result from the Laboratory by the submitting agency. - 3.
+The split specimen will be released by the Laboratory under the following circumstances: - a.
+The agency is notified by the Laboratory that the first specimen tested positive for a controlled substance; - b.
 The agency notifies the donor that the first specimen tested positive for a controlled substance; and - c.
 The agency is informed by the donor whose specimen tested positive that he/she wishes to challenge the positive test result. - 4.
-The positive urine donor must designate, from a list maintained by the NJSTL, a laboratory that is certified by the Substance Abuse and Mental Health Services Administration (SAMHSA) and accredited by the College of American Pathologists (CAP) to conduct workplace urine drug testing, and pay all costs associated with the reception and testing of the sample. - a.
-The State Toxicology Laboratory maintains an up-to-date list of SAMSHA and CAP certified laboratories and will furnish that list upon request. - 5.
-A representative of the second test laboratory may, in person, take possession of the second sample in accordance with accepted chain of custody procedures or the sample may be sent to the laboratory by prepaid tracking mail also following accepted chain of custody procedures. - Following testing of the second specimen, the independent laboratory will report the result of the second specimen drug test to the donor, to the submitting agency, and to the medical review officer.
+A representative of the second test laboratory may, in person, take possession of the second sample in accordance with accepted chain of custody procedures or the sample may be sent to the second test laboratory by commercial courier also following accepted chain of custody procedures.

+5. Following testing of the split specimen, the independent laboratory will report the result of the split specimen drug test to the donor, to the submitting agency, and to the NJ State Medical Examiner Toxicology Laboratory medical review officer.

-V. SUBMISSION OF SPECIMENS FOR ANALYSIS
+V. SUBMISSION OF SPECIMENS TO THE LABORATORY